Rithari/CargoShip-Traffic-Simulation/README.md

   _Why:_

   > Git is smart enough to distinguish the first line of your commit message as your summary.
-In fact, if you try git shortlog, instead of git log, you will see a long list of commit messages, consisting of the id of the commit, and the summary only.
+In fact, if you try git shortlog, instead of git log, you will see a long list of commit messages, consisting of the myid of the commit, and the summary only.

 - Limit the subject line to 50 characters and Wrap the body at 72 characters.